Jesse Giddings: Early life and career

-Jesse co-hosted The X Factor USA Pepsi Pre-show for The X Factor USA (season 2) on The X Factor USA and Pepsi.com websites.
+Giddings co-hosted Pepsi pre-show for the second season of The X Factor and Pepsi.com websites.

-Jesse is a big supporter of Free The Children and has hosted more than 15 WeDay events across Canada in the last 3 years.
-Co-hosting with such personalities as Joe Jonas and Nina Dobrev and speakers that include Martin Sheen, Al Gore, Mikhael Gorbachev, Magic Johnson, the Dalai Lama, Archbishop Desmond Tutu, Larry King, Richard Branson and Mia Farrow to name a few.
-WeDay is the largest non profit motivational event for youth in North America.
-Jesse's dedication recently took him to Kenya to assist in the hands-on building of a school for local children there.
+Giddings is a big supporter of Free The Children and has hosted more than 15 We Day events across Canada alongside personalities such as Joe Jonas and Nina Dobrev and speakers that include Martin Sheen, Al Gore, Mikhael Gorbachev, Magic Johnson, the Dalai Lama, Archbishop Desmond Tutu, Larry King, Richard Branson and Mia Farrow to name a few.
+Giddings's dedication took him to Kenya to assist in the hands-on building of a school for local children there.

 On 7 August 2013, Giddings was named a correspondent on E!
 News.

 Personal life

-Giddings married actress Hannah Simone in 2016.
+Giddings married actress Hannah Simone, who is also a former VJ at MuchMusic, in 2016.
 They announced that they were expecting their first child together, whom they welcomed in August 2017.